Do you need help with your case from an NHS Continuing Healthcare solicitor?

 Read the Continuing Healthcare eligibility criteria before you part with any money

-What’s more, you can speak to them on the phone initially free of charge, so that they can give you a view on your potential NHS Continuing Healthcare eligibility and prospects of success on appeal – without you having to spend any money at that point.
+What’s more, you can speak to Farley Dwek on the phone initially free of charge, so that they can give you a view on your potential NHS Continuing Healthcare eligibility and prospects of success on appeal – without you having to spend any money at that point.

 “This initial free conversation is of course just a first opinion, based on a short conversation we have with you.
 If it does look like there may be a chance of success for you with NHS Continuing Healthcare, we can outline the various ways we may be able to help further.
 Never pay anyone a lot of money without having at least discussed your case with them briefly first.
 It’s also a good idea to read through the Continuing Healthcare eligibility criteria yourself before you part with any money.”

-As NHS Continuing Healthcare solicitors, Farley Dwek have a team of specialist nurses, who have worked on the ‘other side’ with CCGs and know what needs to be done to present a strong case.
-They can attend NHS Continuing Healthcare assessments with you, to support you – on your side – each step of the way.
+As NHS Continuing Healthcare solicitors, Farley Dwek have a team of specialist nurses, who have worked with CCGs and know what needs to be done to present a strong case.
+They can attend NHS Continuing Healthcare assessments with you, support you with advocacy and be on your side each step of the way.

-So whether you’re at the start of the process for a relative, or you’re stuck in the appeals system or you’re making a retrospective care fees claim, Farley Dwek can help you.
+So, whether you’re at the start of the process for a relative, or you are stuck in the appeal system, or you are making a retrospective care fees claim, Farley Dwek can help you.

 And because they’re specialists, with many years of hands-on practical experience acting for families in this way – and in dealing with funding assessors and decision makers – they understand what’s needed during assessment meetings, to challenge mistakes and misinformation.